 First President to Occupy the Building: John Adams.

 Average Number of Visitors: 6,000 visitors a day or more than 2 million each year.

 In 1901, President Theodore Roosevelt gave the White House its current name.
-Until then, the building had been refered to as the "President's Palace," the "President's House," and the "Executive Mansion."
+Until then, the building had been referred to as the "President's Palace," the "President's House," and the "Executive Mansion."

-The White House's kitchen has 5 full-time chefs and serve dinner for up to 140 guests and hors d'oeuvres for more than 1,000.
+The building's kitchen has 5 full-time chefs and serves dinner for up to 140 guests and hors d'oeuvres for more than 1,000.

-White House Grounds and its Building include a tennis court, a movie theater, several pool tables, and even a bowling alley.
+The grounds and its building include a tennis court, a movie theater, several pool tables, and even a bowling alley.